 54-46 That’s My Number – Toots and the Maytals

-The ’60s saw a huge rise in reggae music in America, and ’54-46 That’s My Number’ was one of reggae’s big early hits in the American market.
+The ’60s saw a huge rise in reggae music in America (for more see our entire list of popular reggae songs), and ’54-46 That’s My Number’ was one of reggae’s big early hits in the American market.
 The song is about band leader Toots’ time spent in jail for a minor drug charge.

 Related: Count this song on our playlist of numbers songs.